 Aequus has been building a commercial platform since the Company's acquisition of TeOra in July 2015.
-The cost of establishing and maintaining that infrastructure may exceed the cost effectiveness of doing so.
-In order to market any products, Aequus must maintain, and may further expand, its sales, marketing, managerial and other non-technical
+The cost of establishing and maintaining that infrastructure may exceed the cost effectiveness of doing

 The Company is subject to risks associated with compliance with regulations related to marketing and promotional practices.